-- 2.4 The Provider is expected to deliver the Provision in the Enterprise M3 LEP area (see Annex 3 for detail relating to geographical coverage).
-The LEP area stretches from south and west Surrey, taking in much of Hampshire, including:
+- 2.4 The Provider is expected to deliver the Provision across the Marches LEP area (see Annex 3 for detail relating to geographical coverage).
+The LEP encompasses the local authority areas of:

-- Staines Upon Thames;

-- Woking;

-- Guildford:

-- Camberley;

-- Aldershot;

-- Farnborough;

-- Farnham;

-- Whitehill & Bordon;
+- Herefordshire;

-- Basingstoke;
+- Shropshire;

-- · Andover, and Winchester.
+- · Telford and Wrekin.

 Critical Success Factors